Ever see an old guy jump with joy and click his heels in the air?

 I grabbed the book, flipped to the back page where it had my author photo, and posed beside it until nursery owners Ingrid and daughter Sarah saw it and hugged me with delight.
-I quickly captured a short interview with them in which they agreed that bottle trees are… well, I won’t go into all that, you can find all sorts of history and lore about them, plus many dozens of photos, in a detailed page from my personal web site.
+I quickly captured a short interview with them in which they agreed that bottle trees are wonderful additions to gardens in a climate with too many long, overcast winter days.

 But wow – heart be still!
 To be honored as the inspiration for the crown jewels in a major Royal Horticulture Society flower show exhibit.
 Feels like I’ve arrived!

 Ingrid and Sarah’s home-made bottle trees at the Chatsworth Garden Show

 Here are three other garden glass images I took at this year’s flower show:

 As celebrated English glass-and-steel sculpture artist Jenny Pickford once told me, “We’re just holding glass up to the sky where its colors can sing.”